innobead/kubefire/README.md

 ## Bootstrapping Cluster

-### Bootstrap with command options or a declarative config
+### Bootstrap with command options, or a declarative config file

 `cluster create` provides detailed options to configure the cluster, but it also provides `--config` to accept a cluster configuration file to bootstrap the cluster as below commands.